-Departmental Learning Goals Material in this course supports or partially supports the following departmental learning goals: 1b: (understanding the relationship between computer architectures and software systems) by analyzing the relationship between kernel features and the machine architecture; 2c: (ability to apply principles of design and analysis in creating substantial programs and have experience working in teams on projects of moderately realistic scope); 3a: (ability to communicate ideas effectively) by requiring homework that is graded in part on clarity and proper use of the English language.
-Course Objectives and Content The primary objectives of this course are to teach you - how to write system programs primarily for Unix systems, with emphasis on Linux, - how Unix systems are designed and sructured, and - to a lesser extent, how to work efficiently within the Unix/Linux environment.
-To varying degrees, it presents three different perspectives of the UNIX operating system: - for the developer, it examines important parts of the Unix operating system's application programming interface (API); - for the ordinary user, it examines the command level view of Unix; and - for the computer scientist, it explores the internal structure of the Unix operating system.
+The primary objectives of this course are to teach you

+- how to write system programs primarily for Unix systems, with emphasis on Linux, - how Unix systems are designed and sructured, and - to a lesser extent, how to work efficiently within the Unix/Linux environment.

+To varying degrees, it presents three different perspectives of the UNIX operating system:

+- for the developer, it examines important parts of the Unix operating system's application programming interface (API); - for the ordinary user, it examines the command level view of Unix; and - for the computer scientist, it explores the internal structure of the Unix operating system.

 The course is primarily about system programming.
-In particular, it explores the following parts of the kernel API: general I/O structure, device and terminal control, the file system interface, process and thread management, signals and inter-process communication methods.
-It also covers a bit about event driven programming and the curses library.
+In particular, it explores the following parts of the kernel API: general I/O structure, terminal control, the file system interface, processes and threads, signals and inter-process communication, and the Neurses library.

 This course covers to a lesser extent the use of the bash shell and various Unix tools.
 The title of the course is a misnomer2.
 Over the years, many of the students who have taken this course and graduated have contacted me afterwards to tell me that it was this course that landed them their first jobs.

-About C and C++ in This Course All of the programming examples that I use are written in C. C is the native programming language of Linux and all programming examples in the man pages are in C. Linux itself is written in C. Some students who have been programming in C++ have a knee-jerk reaction when they hear this, thinking, "but I don't know C." This is not exactly true.
+About C and C++ in This Course

+All of the source code is written in C. C is the native programming language of Linux and all programming examples in the man pages are in C. Linux itself is written in C. Some students who have been programming in C++ have a knee-jerk reaction when they hear this, thinking, "but I don't know C." This is not exactly true.
 The C++ language is mostly a superset of the C language.
-If you know C++, you know a great deal of C. There are minor differences that arise in the syntax of declarations (such as struct and function declarations), but the real problem is that most students never learn how to use the C libraries, and in particular, the C Standard I/O Library.
+If you know C++, you know a great deal of C. There are minor differences that arise in the syntax of declarations (such as struct and function declarations), but the real problem is that most students never learn how to use the extensive C library functions, and in particular, the C Standard I/O Library.
 Most students learn C++ stream I/O and do not take the time to learn what they perceive to be archaic functions of the C standard I/O library.
 These functions are at times much more useful than any found in C++.
-In general, you ought to know some C, if you want to call yourself a programmer.
+In general, whether or not you take this class, you ought to know some C, if you want to call yourself a programmer.
 In this class, you will be required to write in C. This means you cannot use any C++ classes or stream I/O and so on.

-2 The title of the course was supposed to be changed back in 2010, but this task seems to have eluded attention
+$^{^{2}}$ The title of the course was supposed to be changed back in 2010, but this task seems to have escaped attention